lamiavamp/log-analysis-udacity/README.md

 # Log Analysis
-This project is created to have a simple API dealing with a postgress news database that consists of a huge collection of articles.
+This project sets up an API dealing with a PostgreSQL news database that consists of a huge collection of articles.
 The main purpose of the project is to retrive meaningful information from the database.

-Running the code produces *three* outputs answering these questions:
+The provided `news-db-api.py` script query the database to answer the folwwoing questions:
 1. What are the most popular three articles of all time?
 2. Who are the most popular article authors of all time?
 3. On which days did more than 1% of requests lead to errors?